RobertDyball/Angular2MultiSPA/README.md

 #### Prerequisites

-Download and install 1.0.0-preview2-003133 to suit your platform, see ASP.Net Core downloads here: http://asp.net
+Download and install latest ASP.Net Core to suit your platform, see ASP.Net Core downloads here: http://asp.net ( currently latest version is 1.0.0-preview2-003133 )

 If using Windows, use Visual Studio 2015 Update 3, with ASP.Net core tooling updates, or alternately use Visual Studio code.